Learn

 How to apply for an Employer Identification Number using Form SS-4.
 Covers who needs an EIN, how to apply online for free, and how to avoid third-party scams.

-Form SS-4 is the Application for Employer Identification Number (EIN); essentially a Social Security number for your business.
-An EIN is required for nearly every type of business entity, nonprofit, trust, and estate.
-The form is free to file, and you can receive your EIN instantly online.
-Yet third-party websites charge fees ranging from $50 to $300 for a service the IRS provides at no cost; a scam that catches thousands of new business owners every year.
+Every business, nonprofit, trust, and estate needs an Employer Identification Number — essentially a Social Security number for your organization.
+Form SS-4 gets you one for free, and you can receive it instantly online.
+Yet third-party websites charge $50 to $300 for a service the IRS provides at no cost, a scam that catches thousands of new business owners every year.

 The Employer Identification Number system dates back to 1974, when the IRS adopted a standardized nine-digit numbering system for identifying business entities for tax purposes.
 Before the EIN, businesses were tracked through a less organized system that relied heavily on the owner's Social Security number.